creativeforge

 But most importantly - to paraphrase a paragon of mine: I am a gamer at heart.

 I started my career as a programmer/artist for multimedia agencies and game developers across France and Germany.
-Yet, my passion for the broader scope of business led me to pursue an additional degree in marketing management and eventually transition into management consulting—a path I've found deeply fulfilling.
-But as fate would have it, the gaming industry claimed me back.
+Yet, my passion for the broader scope of business led me to pursue an additional degree in marketing management and eventually transition into management consulting —a path I've found deeply fulfilling.
+And as fate would have it, I ended up working at Nintendo and collaborating with amazing people from all over the games industry.

-My vision is to make game development accessible to all, and that as an economically viable long term prospect.
+My vision is to make game development accessible to everybody, and that as an economically viable long term prospect.

 What I can help you with: